Ketamine Addiction and Recovery Facts

 Signs and Symptoms of Addiction

-A ketamine addiction (diagnosed as ketamine use disorder) is defined as a maladaptive pattern of ketamine use that causes distress in the individual’s life.
-The signs and symptoms include: 8
+A ketamine addiction, or ketamine use disorder, is defined as a maladaptive pattern of ketamine use that causes distress in the individual’s life.
+The signs and symptoms include the following: 8

 An individual must exhibit at least 2 of the above symptoms within a 1-year period to be diagnosed with an addiction to ketamine.8